Open problems and questions about geodesics: Manifolds without conjugate points (rigidity conjectures)

 \section{Manifolds without conjugate points (rigidity conjectures)}

-There are many rigidity results for manifolds with non positive curvature that might extend to manifolds with no conjugate points.
+There are many rigidity results for manifolds with non-positive curvature that might extend to manifolds with no conjugate points.
 One still has the basic setting of a universal cover homeomorphic to $\Real^n$ in which any two points are joined by a unique geodesic.
-However the convexity of the length of Jacobi fields, which is the basis of many arguments used in non positive curvature, is no longer available.
+However the convexity of the length of Jacobi fields, which is the basis of many arguments used in non-positive curvature, is no longer available.

 Two major results of this nature are:

 \begin{thm} A Riemannian metric with no conjugate points on a torus is flat. \end{thm}

 \begin{thm} Let $g$ be a complete Riemannian metric without conjugate points on the plane $\Real^2$.
 Then for every point $p$